Better Benefits, Healthy People

 - Employees preparing for retirement in 5 to 10 years

 Despite the best efforts of their employers, most employees remain very confused about what benefit plans they should participate in.
-Helping employees see beyond just the premiums when choosing a health plan, or the importance of insuring against the loss of their income by enrolling in the Short-Term and/or Long-Term disability programs, can have long-term personal financial implications.
+Helping employees see beyond just the premiums when choosing a health plan or the importance of insuring against the loss of their income by enrolling in Short-Term and/or Long-Term disability programs can have long-term personal financial implications.

 Just like in matters involving the management of their physical health, employees must be motivated to take an active role in learning about personal finance and making the necessary changes to improve their financial health.
 Companies can – and should – play a larger role in sponsoring programs that provide their employees with the resources they need to change the financial direction of their lives.
 Making employee communications a priority can drive awareness and participation in the existing benefits and new programs.
 Access to information when needed and participation will build toward financial well-being, which ultimately increases engagement and productivity.